JoelHer/SpidertronEngineerMK2/README.md

-Spidertron Engineer
+Spidertron Engineer MK2 (BIG Edition)
 ==================

 Are you tired of walking around on only 2 legs?
 Now you can live your whole life as a hulking 8-legged spider mech!

+This is a forked version of Spidertron Engineer (by Xorimuth), which adds bigger spidertrons that can be unlocked through upgrades.
+A major change is the custom science pack and the grand mother board.
+The grand motherboard is purple, and its used to make the custom science pack, which is very expensive.
+(Have fun automating spidertron prioduction)

-You can see Xterminator's Mod Spotlight here:
+You can see Xterminator's Mod Spotlight here for the original version of the mod:
 [![Xterminator Mod Spotlight](https://img.youtube.com/vi/7VceSqA29QY/0.jpg)](https://www.youtube.com/watch?v=7VceSqA29QY)

 -----
-Major Features
+Major Features (Original mod)
 -----

 - Spawn from the start as a Spidertron (with no way to exit it!*)